-In conclusion, in addition to mitigation measures to limit GHG emissions, adaptation measures fast implementation is needed to increase energy infrastructures (and other
+In conclusion, in addition to mitigation measures to limit GHG emissions, adaptation measures fast implementation is needed to increase energy infrastructures (and other infrastructures) robustness to exceptional events and rethink their operating conditions.

 China has continued to increase its dominance in clean technologies and strategic raw materials.
 Western countries have responded by imposing sovereignty measures and passing laws to create domestic markets for local production of the needed equipments and favourable conditions for local extraction of strategic minerals.